-REQUEST (REZONE): Adelaida Romens is requesting to subdivide the original 36.539 acres (reduced to 34.47 acres of proposed development, based on additional 45' ROW dedication along both Hopper Road and Bradshaw Road) into 7 (approximate 5 to 6 acre lots) and that would be consistent with the surrounding area.
-Romens Subdivision would be bordered on all sides by already existing 5-acre residential development.
+REQUEST (REZONE): Adelaide Romen is requesting to subdivide the original 36.539 acres (to be reduced to 34.47 acres of proposed development, based on an additional 45' ROW dedication; along both Hopper Road and Bradshaw Road) into 7 (approximate) 5 to 6 acre lots), development consistent with the surrounding area.
+The Romen Subdivision would be bordered on all sides by previously existing RR-5 (5-acre) residential development lots.
+Currently, no applicable El Paso County overlay zones interact with the proposed rezone development.

-JUSTIFICATION: Romens Subdivision would be in compliance with the Map Amendment criteria set out in Section 5.2.5 (A)(B)(C) as follows:
+JUSTIFICATION: Romens Subdivision would be in compliance with the Map Amendment criteria set out (n Section 5.2.5 (A)(B)(C) as follows:

-Purpose (A)
+(A) Purpose